Sign up to join over 85,000+ followers & subscribers

 Study the FE Electrical & Computer Exam Specifications

-The exam covers 9 domains including Circuit Analysis, Power Systems, Signal Processing, Control Systems, Electronics, Electromagnetics, and Communications.
+The exam covers 17 knowledge areas including Circuit Analysis, Power Systems, Signal Processing, Control Systems, Electronics, Electromagnetics, and Communications among others.
 Download the free NCEES FE Reference Handbook and build a study calendar 3–4 months out.
 110 questions in 6 hours β€” speed and accuracy both matter.

 03